mark-carlson/contact-form-classroom-demo/README.md

 ## Prerequisites

 - Must have gmail credentials.
-- Enter your email address in /middlewares/gmail.js on lines 3 & 4
+- Enter your email address and password in /middlewares/gmail.js on lines 3 & 4 (_Warning: Do not put your email/password in a public repo!
+Consider using an env variable._)

 ## Installing